-The Toolbox Talk/ Pre-Job Briefing is normally a brief meeting (15 - 30 minutes), with the people who will be carrying out the work to discuss potential hazards & safety issues and to ensure everybody knows what they are supposed to be doing.
-Briefings should be held between relevant parties such as shore crew, boatmen, riggers, tow master and pilots.
-Tug crews should be in possession of the barge/dead ship pro-forma and can be briefed directly by the pilot after arriving on scene.
+The Toolbox Talk/ Pre-Job Briefing is normally a meeting with the people who will be carrying out the work to discuss potential hazards & safety issues and to ensure everybody understands their roles and responsibilities

+Briefings should be held between relevant parties such as local marine team, boat crew, boatmen, riggers, tow master and pilots.
+Tug crews should be in possession of the barge/dead ship pro-forma and can be briefed directly by the pilot before the job comences.
 More complicated jobs requiring the need for numerous tugs may need a toolbox talk with all Tug Masters in attendance.